 Even with this new intelligence, setting an expiration policy has the same drawbacks as before, namely:

 - Only available options are renew or delete.
 Owners still have to choose between renewing or deleting their team.
 If they decide to delete it, there's no way to get that content back past Microsoft's 30-day "soft-delete" period—which means they're more likely to keep renewing it "just in case".

 - Email notifications are only sent to group owners.
-If no decision is made by the expiration deadline (because that group no longer has a valid owner, for example), the group is automatically deleted.
+You can specify an email address where the renewal and expiration notifications should be sent when a group has no owner.
+But if the owner simply fails to make a decision by the expiration deadline, the group is automatically deleted.
 And if IT doesn't notice in time (within 30 days of deletion), that content could be gone for good.

 Admins can view automatically renewed groups by checking the activity audit logs in Azure AD.
 And those deemed inactive—either by an owner's decision or lack thereof—can be found by selecting Groups, then Deleted groups in the Azure AD admin center, (but only for 30 days after deletion).
 But that means regularly checking and verifying deleted groups—not exactly making life easier for IT.